 Neshama and ruach are the two components possessed by every single human being.
 Together they confer humanity on humankind.

 Neshama and Ruach are the essential constituents that endow humans with their singularities and functions.
-Together they differentiate humans from animals and explain the insurmountable gulf that separates these two types of living beings.
+Together, they differentiate humans from animals and explain the insurmountable gulf that separates these two types of living beings.

-(Origin of Humankind, chapter 2.11)
+(Origin of Humankind, chapter 3.8)

-Here’s a summary of what we’ve covered in Genesis 2.7 so far about the creation of the first man.
+Here’s a summary of what we’ve covered in Genesis 2:7 so far about the creation of the first man.
 Yahveh formed man out of dust, the most sterile part of the ground.
-Yahveh, the Potter, the future Jesus then breathed into his nostrils.
-That man is called a living soul composed of a material body and an immaterial singularity, akin to the mind, that only humans possess.
-This is a result of the breath of life which is the neshama, which again, only humans and God possess, revealing a relationship between humans and God.
+Yahveh, the Potter, the future Jesus, then breathed into his nostrils.
+That man is called a living soul composed of a material body and an immaterial singularity, akin to the mind, that only humans possess; this is a result of the breath of life which is the neshama, which again, only humans and God possess, revealing a relationship between humans and God.

 The Bible presents the neshama and the ruach as imparted by God to humans.
 We are going to take an in-depth look at both of these components.